 Your path to the Lost Lake Woods gate

-Your destination is Lost Lake Woods Club, eight miles north of Lincoln in Alcona County.
-Use the Google gadget below to find the best way for you to get here from your starting point.
+Your destination is Lost Lake Woods Club, eight miles north of Lincoln in Alcona County, Michigan.
+Use the Google gadget below to find a suggested way for you to get to the retreat from your starting point.

 Second, if you have come north on M-65, then east on M-72, many gadgets will tell you to turn north on Hubbard Lake Road.
 Do not make this turn; the next direction if you do so is to turn east on Sucker Creek Road, which is a dirt road with many sharp turns, potential wet spots and many careless deer.
 Simply continue east on M-72 to Barlow Road (F-41) and proceed as above.

 Whether you are coming north or south on F-41, you'll know you are close when you see the distinctive red fence posts with white tops you can see in the photo above.

 When you arrive at the gate shown above, that's Fox Road; go to the lane closest to the guardhouse shown in the photo above.
 As you pull up to the gate, you'll see a box on the driver's side that will help you get in.